 - The sample was properly identified and stored

-But even if any of these regulations were not followed, the results of any blood test will not be excluded.
-Instead, these errors or omissions go to the weight of the evidence4.
+If any of these regulations were not followed, the results of any blood test will not be excluded.
+Instead, these errors or omissions go to the weight of the evidence3.

-You also cannot claim you did not give consent if you were unconscious when your blood was drawn6.
+You also cannot claim you did not give consent if you were unconscious when your blood was drawn5.

 If you want to understand why its important to have an attorney represent you.